 To understand what Switch is, it makes sense to look at system specs and Nintendo history.

-Nintendo has been building consoles since 1970s, with NES released in 1983.
+Nintendo has been selling consoles since 1970s, with NES released in 1983.
 Until 2017 they released seven generations of home and portable consoles, with Wii U and 3DS being the last generations before Switch.

 There is also Switch Lite which is purely portable, e.g. can't be plugged to a TV.
 I never found it compelling though.
 It makes sense to pay more for a fully-featured console and enjoy the ecosystem to the fullest.

 At the time of writing Nintendo Switch Pro is being rumored but I'm not willing to comment on a product that doesn't exist yet.
 Instead of rumored Switch Pro we got Switch OLED, which is same old Switch with minor improvements.

 Nintendo Switch, good parts